 You will be denied access to the site because your device it NOT on an approved network.

 Finally, let's attempt to uninstall one of the protected apps, either VMware Browser or Workspace ONE.
 Apps can be designated protected apps to prevent accidental removal of key productivity apps.

 The protected apps are not allowed to be uninstalled.

 Section 4: Enterprise Wipe

-Discuss how not only all organizational app access is now removed, but also the work profile has been removed.
+After the enterprise wipe, note how not only all organizational app access is now removed, but also the work profile has been removed.
 Also, be sure to state that no personal data was ever touched.
 All that remains is the initially installed Workspace ONE app, which should be disabled (grayed out).